-QuickBridge is an online lending marketplace where a variety of small business loans are available to borrowers with low credit scores.
-However, its lack of transparency means it’s impossible to see rates, terms and fees before applying for a loan.
+QuickBridge is an online lender offering where a variety of small business loans are available to borrowers with fair credit scores.
 QuickBridge reviews from business owners are largely positive, though some borrowers have said it’s difficult to alter terms if you struggle with repayment.

 Details about QuickBridge’s funding options are sparse.
 You’ll find out most of the details about your loan after submitting an application and speaking with a funding advisor.

-You may qualify with QuickBridge even if you have poor credit — scores of 500 or higher are accepted.
+You may qualify with QuickBridge even if you have fair credit — scores of 600 or higher are accepted.
 However, bad credit business loans often come with high rates, potentially as high as 100%.
-QuickBridge doesn’t make its interest rates public, so it’s hard to say what your rate will be until you apply.
-It might use factor rates to express the cost of your advance, which you could convert to an annual percentage rate (APR).
-You’re likely to get a lower APR if you have good credit scores, in some cases.
+QuickBridge uses factor rates for its working capital loan, which you mulitply by the loan amount to determine the total borrowing costs.

 Another potential downside to these loans is that QuickBridge charges an origination fee, which is typically based on a percentage of your loan amount.
-The company doesn’t specify its origination fee, though some competitors will charge up to 6.99%.
-When reviewing your loan offer, ask QuickBridge if the origination fee is charged upfront and taken out of your loan amount, or if the fee is rolled into your APR.
+When reviewing your loan offer, ask QuickBridge if the origination fee is charged upfront and taken out of your loan amount, or if the fee is rolled into your total borrowing costs.

 QuickBridge considers variables like your business type, how long you’ve been in business, annual sales and balances and personal credit when evaluating your application.